 Deleting Facebook yet you probably use it to connect with friends or even making money might not be the best idea.
-So that was off my list though I won’t deny the fact that at some point, it did cross my mind and currently I “broke up” with my personal account and decided to focus on only my page.
+So that was off my list though I won’t deny the fact that at some point, it did cross my mind and currently I “broke up” with my personal account and decided to focus only on my page.
 However, before the break up I decided to just take a break from the whole platform itself.

 I joined Facebook back in 2012.
 At the moment I honestly had no good reason for joining besides the FOMO.
-But for the next few months, I was on Facebook for a sole intention of just having that one easy location online where I could share simple inspiring messages with the rest of the world.
+But for the next few months, I was on Facebook for the sole intention of just having that one easy location online where I could share simple inspiring messages with the rest of the world.
 That was before I got into digital influencing and then, that’s when social media became my bread and butter.
 That’s when I started to get addicted to Facebook that I couldn’t even spend a day without logging in to check on what’s happening on those streets; who is fighting who, who did what plus more.

 I was so addicted that I could even carry my phone to school and use it in class -illegally of course.
 And usually, I never ran out of data because the first thing that I usually did right away when given pocket money, was putting some money aside for buying MBs.